ohenley/awesome-ada/README.md

 - [ada-synthetizer](https://github.com/frett27/Ada-Synthetizer) - Sound Synthetizer Library implemented in Ada.
 - [scala](https://www.huygens-fokker.org/scala) - Scala is a powerful software tool for experimentation with musical tunings, such as just intonation scales, equal and historical temperaments, microtonal and macrotonal scales, and non-Western scales.
 - [portable-openal-sound](https://github.com/fastrgv/portable-openal-sound) - A linux-sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds.
+- [adaogg] - Complete thin interface layer that brings the Ogg, Vorbis, and Theora libraries to the Ada 2012 programming language.

 ### Localization
 - [zanyblue](https://sourceforge.net/projects/zanyblue/) - An Ada package allowing the externalization of application messages into a properties file.